Navigating a new era in aged care access

 The trials, as well as existing assistance offered by a number of organisations, will be independently evaluated by health and human services consultancy Australian Healthcare Associates (AHA).
 This evaluation will inform future policy considerations and guide the implementation of long-term models of support.

 The information hubs, community hubs and specialist support worker trials will conclude in June 2020, and the FISO trials will conclude in October 2019.

-Further information on the information hubs, community hubs and specialist support worker trials, including locations and local delivery partners, go to AgedCareNavigators.org.au.
+Further information on the information hubs, community hubs and specialist support worker trials, including locations and local delivery partners, is available from www.agedcarenavigators.org.au.